-The last column has the isomorphism type of the component group $Z_{G_0}(h,e,f)/Z_{G_0}(h,e,f)^\circ$.
+The last column has the isomorphism type of the component group $Z_{\wG_0}(h,e,f)/Z_{\wG_0}(h,e,f)^\circ$.
 Here $C_k$ indicates the cyclic group of order $k$.

 Table \ref{tab1} shows some data concerning the complex and real semisimple orbits.
 As noted above, the Weyl group $W$ has thirty-two conjugacy classes of subgroups that are stabilizers of elements.
 We denote these by $H_1,\ldots,H_{32}$.
 Here $H_1=W$ and $H_{32}=1$.
 The first column of Table \ref{tab1} has the index $i$.
 The second column has a basis of $\h_{H_i}$.
 In some cases these bases are different from the ones found by Antonyan (in other words, we work with different subgroups of $W$).
 The reason is the following.
 Write $\hat \g_0 = \ssl(8,\C)$ and for $p\in \h$ set $\z_{\hat\g_0} (p) = \{ x\in \hat\g_0 \mid x\cdot p=0\}$.
 Then with the bases in Table \ref{tab1} we have that $\z_{\hat\g_0}(p)$ has a Cartan subalgebra consisting of diagonal matrices, so that we do not have to diagonalize when working with it.
 This simplifies a lot of computations later on.